bxparks/AceSegment/README.md

 which can source or sink about 12 mA of current each.
 With two 74HC595 chips, one chip can control the segment pins, the other can control the common digit pins, and the two chips can be daisy chained together.
-The chips can be programmed using the straighforward SPI protocol.
+The chips can be programmed using the straightforward SPI protocol.

 Recently (since about Aug 2020?), off-the-shelf 8-digit LED modules using two 74HC595 have become common on Amazon and eBay, in multiple colors.
 They look